 Ultra is a single enhancement that comes at the price of one extra “swipe” (credit).
 What this essentially means is that—in addition to prohibiting further gameplay through skill-based reward—Super Bikes 3 actively encourages players to sacrifice even more time for a stat/aesthetic boost.

 I personally find tactic a bit similar to one we’ve seen in the home console sector.
 The use of “pay-to-win” microtransactions is common in alleged “AAA” releases but is not typically greeted with much praise.
-Though Super Bikes 3 upgrades have not been formally identified as pay-to-win, it’s hard for me not to draw parallels.
+Although Super Bikes 3 upgrades have not been formally identified as pay-to-win, it’s hard for me not to draw parallels.

-Though previous Raw Thrills games have allowed players to insert additional credits to purchase more upgrades, those releases at least allowed players to save unlocked bonuses to a PIN, meaning the progress wasn’t lost with future visits.
+Whereas previous Raw Thrills games have allowed players to insert additional credits to purchase more upgrades, those releases at least allowed players to save unlocked bonuses to a PIN, meaning the progress wasn’t lost with future visits.
 Super Bikes 3 requires players to purchase Ultra every time they play.
 (Pictured below is the 2006 Super Bikes upgrade screen, courtesy of gameplay footage uploaded by YouTube user KawaiiFaceman.)

 Also worth adding is that the Ultra upgrade can be disabled in the operator settings.
 Though this does remove content, it’s a good option for operators who are weary of potential implications.
 With that said, I should disclose that, according to the latest location information from Raw Thrills, the Ultra mechanic has increased game earnings by “12 percent”.
 Perhaps this macrotransaction has proven enticing.

 Some would argue that a pay-to-win, gameplay-reducing enhancement is more harmful than the lack of free races—and I might agree.
 But both monetization tactics executed in tandem feels almost anti-player.